anyscale/madewithml.github.io/_courses/applied-ml-in-production/evaluation.md

   <figcaption>Sample of different evaluation metrics [<a href="https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-machine-learning-tips-and-tricks" target="_blank">source</a>]</figcaption>
 </figure>

 Fortunately, when we make a mistake, it's not catastrophic.
-The author will simply ignore it and we'll know based on the tags that the author does add.
+The author will simply ignore it but we'll capture the error based on the tags that the author does add.
 We'll use this feedback (in addition to an annotation workflow) to improve on our solution over time.

 > If we want to be very deliberate, we can provide the authors an option to report erroneous tags.
-Not everyone may act of this but it could reveal underlying issues we may not be aware of.
+Not everyone may act on this but it could reveal underlying issues we may not be aware of.

 <!-- Footer -->
 <hr>